THIS IMAGE on an UNRWA school’s Facebook page has aroused outrage..

 (photo credit: FACEBOOK)

-One of the posts on the “Rameh Unrwa school” Facebook page showed a car hitting three people, with an Arabic caption that included a play on the word for “run over” (daes) and Daesh, the Arabic acronym for Islamic State, Neuer said.
+One image showed a car hitting three people, with an Arabic caption that included a play on the word for “run over” (daes) and Daesh, the Arabic synonym for ISIS, Neuer wrote.

 A cartoon posted by the Rameh UNRWA School showing a car hitting three people, with an Arabic caption that included a play on the word for “run over” (daes) and Daesh, the Arabic synonym for ISIS (photo credit: FACEBOOK)

 The second shows a child wearing a black and white keffiyeh playing with an electric car, which he sends to chase after a Jew, who is depicted in classical anti-Semitic imagery as an ultra-Orthodox Jew with a black hat, a star of David, a beard, and a hooked nose.

 Both posts were placed on the site on March 6 and were still there on August 24th.

 “UN Watch is gravely concerned that your organization, which received some $400 million from the US last year in exchange for its signed promise to refrain from supporting terrorism and to uphold neutrality, is nevertheless disseminating crude, anti-Semitic caricatures on the Internet that incite to the murder of Jews,” Neuer wrote.